Skip to main content

 Base Selection

 2. Verify the Hours, Landings and Date.
+This information will populate from the Log Header.

 3. Select the Serviceability Status at Removal for the selected part for maintenance.